Creston man wanted for sex crimes - Creston Valley AdvanceCreston Valley Advance

-The Creston RCMP have asked for the public’s help to locate another wanted criminal.
+The Creston RCMP have asked for the public’s help to locate a wanted criminal.

 Oliver Ole Langelid, 71, is wanted on an endorsed warrant on charges of sexual interference of a person under 16 and sexual assault.